Art-Sells/Arells/Build-Notes.md

 ## Arells 1 (Import/Custody Bitcoin)

 # Test
-- Migth need to convert constants to Number before implementing into supplications
 - TransferOwnership of aBTC and aUSD
 - Check periodically cbBTC amount, if cbBTC > aBTC, then cbBTC - aBTC = cbBTCamount to mint into aBTC